capesstack/capes/README.md

 ## Roadmap
 1. Get working shell script for all services
+1. Get shell scripts combined into a singular CAPES deploy script
 1. Documentation
 1. Convert shell script to Ansible
 1. Convert CAPES to Docker